Carlos Lopez (artist)

 Carlos Lopez (May 24, 1908 – January 6, 1953) was a Havana-born early 20th century American artist, recognized for his New Deal-era murals in Michigan, Illinois, and Washington, D.C.

 Highly regarded in his own time, although considered “forgotten” by the 1990s, Lopez worked extensively for the War Department during World War II and was published in Life magazine.
-His work was included in the American Paintings Today show at the Metropolitan Museum of Art in 1950.